ChannelEngine: product feeds

 - Generate grandparent products

-A generated product can be recognized by 'Parent (generated icon)' or 'Grandparent (generated icon)' in the product detail view.
+A generated product can be recognized by Parent (generated icon) or Grandparent (generated icon) in the product detail view.

-What information is copied/set
+What information is copied/set?

-For both generated parent and grandparent:
+For both generated parent and grandparent

-- The name of the new product is the longest common prefix (minus punctuation marks at the end).
+- The name of the new product is the longest common prefix, minus punctuation marks at the end

-- Size will be set to null (empty)
+- Size is set to null (empty)

 - Size and color are set to null (empty)

 The following examples can help you understand the concepts and guidelines mentioned in this guide: